Boosting the convergence of low-variance DSMC by GSIS: Introduction

+Since in rarefied gas flows the steady-state solution is frequently needed, it is not necessary to follow the time evolution of the kinetic equation.
+If there exists a scheme that directly pull/guide the solution to the final steady state, then the computational efficiency will be further improved on top of the above-mentioned methods.
+The GSIS servers this purpose.
+Inspired by the success of GSIS in multiscale problems, based on the Boltzmann equation and simplified kinetic models, the similar technique is expected to accelerate the slow convergence of DSMC method in the simulation of near-continuum flows.
+As a proof of concept, we couple the GSIS with the low-variance (LV) DSMC to achieve asymptotic preservation and fast convergence in all flow regimes.
+If this is successful, then the speed-up of nonlinear DSMC by GSIS will be straightforward.

-A brief outline of the paper is as follows: a background of linearized Boltzmann equation for BGK equation is introduced in Section~\ref{sec_description}; the synthetic equations are introduced and the coupling method are proposed in Section~\ref{sec_gsis}; the validation and efficiency assessment of the proposed method are conducted in 1D and 2D Poiseuille flows and thermal transpiration in Section~\ref{sec_1d}; the application to Fourier flow is presented in Section~\ref{sec_fourier}.
-Finally, the conclusions as well as future perspectives are presented in Section~\ref{sec_conclusion}.
+A brief outline is sketched below.
+The linearized Boltzmann equation with BGK operator is introduced in Section~\ref{sec_description}; the synthetic equations are derived and the GSIS-LVDSMC coupling method is proposed in Section~\ref{sec_gsis}; the accuracy and efficiency of the proposed method are assessed in canonical rarefied gas flows in Sections~\ref{sec_1d} and~\ref{sec_fourier}.
+Finally, conclusions as well as future perspectives are summarized in Section~\ref{sec_conclusion}.